-- Preview Email Newsletter

 WASHINGTON, July 11 -- The Circus Ring of Fame Foundation, Sarasota, Florida, has submitted a public comment letter to federal agencies advocating for reforms in the ticketing industry.
 With over 45 years of experience, Powell highlights the urgent need to eliminate deceptive practices that erode trust between fans and event organizers.

 In the letter, Chair and CEO Bill Powell expressed concern over speculative ticket sales, where tickets are sold before the seller owns them.
-"I have seen first more ST
+"I have seen firsthand the frustration from patrons who show up with more ST

 Energy And Wildlife Action Coalition Advocates Changes to Endangered Species Act Permits (10)